 Remote Desktop is one of the best functions of Windows 10 which enables remotely located computer devices to connect.
 With the help of an internet connection, users can share their desktop screen with any other computer device located remotely.
-It is very useful for the business organizations who have their teams located in different locations as they can easily integrate their work without any physical boundaries.
+It is very useful for business organizations that have their teams located in different locations as they can easily integrate their work without any physical boundaries.

 However, sometimes this Remote Desktop Feature won’t work for you because of multiple different reasons such as –

 - Remote Desktop not connected to the computer